taris123/SDC-P1/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps:
+Thepipeline consisted of 5 steps as outlined in the first week of class:
 - Convert image to Grayscale

 - Apply Gaussian smoothing